Digital Art & Design (DART)

 DART-130 3 Units Introduction to Digital Imaging

-36 hours lecture; 54 hours lab; 90 hours totalRecommended Preparation: Completion of DART-120 with a minimum grade of C.
+36 hours lecture; 54 hours lab; 90 hours totalRecommended Preparation: Completion of DART-101 or DART-120 with a minimum grade of C.

-This course focuses on the creation and editing of digital images using Adobe Photoshop.
-Students in this course will learn to fuse traditional artistic concepts with contemporary digital tools to create original art work.
+This course focuses on the creation and editing of digital images using industry standard software.
+Students in this course will learn to fuse traditional artistic concepts with contemporary digital tools to create original art works.
+For example, in this class you will create digital paintings, digital photographs, and, or digital collages.

 Transfers to CSU only